Oracle 19c Pluggable Database Refreshable Clones

 There’s a very handy article from my colleague on how to create a snapshot using the carousel technique.

-Snapshot carousel requires ASM and ACFS filesystems which in my case is not present so I’ll pass.
+Snapshot carousel requires ASM (Automatic Storage Management) and ACFS (Automatic Cluster File System) file systems which, in my case, are not present so I’ll pass.

-This is a valid approach for non-ASM DBs and doesn’t require additional prerequisites besides a CDB.
+This is a valid approach for non-ASM DBs and doesn’t require additional prerequisites besides a CDB (container database).

 The underlying filesystem structure doesn’t need to be similar